MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/admincenter/overview.md

 ## How to get to the admin center

 Sign in at [config.office.com](https://config.office.com/) with your admin account.
-To sign into the admin center, your account must have either the global administrator, security administrator or Office Apps administrator role.
+To sign into the admin center, your account must have either the global administrator, security administrator, or Office apps administrator role.

 ## Office cloud policy service